New dog, new world

 Catch the next and likely so-far darkest episode of Outlander on Starz this Saturday at 9pm EDT.
 Brace yourself, though.
 The omnipresence of the sex motif, so playfully explored in “The Search,” takes a turn into the disturbingly perverse in “Wentworth Prison.” #BlackJackIsBack

-As of October 2016, my new post excerpts and analyzes an original poem by Robert Burns: Famous Poets’ Nature Poetry, 5: Of Mice, Men and Rabbie Burns
+Later, I analyzed an original poem by Robert Burns: Famous Poets’ Nature Poetry, 5: Of Mice, Men and Rabbie Burns

 I really enjoyed your piece, Eli!
 It very much resonated with me!
 I keep finding posts and comments like yours that are so in sync with Julia Cameron’s The Artist’s Way (1992),* to which I’ve become a convert over the past few years.
 I guess you really do find what you look for.
 Perhaps you’re familiar with the book.
 A huge part of Cameron’s program aligns with your sentiments in this post.
 Cameron spends much text encouraging the child in us to play–even, or especially, in a messy way–at art, in whatever form.